Atomic Habits vs Tiny Habits: Which Method Fits You

 Example based on Atomic Habits (Clear, 2018) and Tiny Habits (Fogg, 2020) frameworks.
 Scores are editorial comparisons, not empirical data.

 The four laws of behavior change are James Clear’s framework for building or breaking any habit: make the cue obvious, make the craving attractive, make the response easy, and make the reward satisfying.
-Invert these four laws and you have a system for breaking bad habits [1].
+Invert those four laws, so the cue becomes invisible, the craving unattractive, the response difficult, and the reward unsatisfying, and you have a system for breaking bad habits [1].

 Identity is the deepest lever.
-Change what you believe about yourself and the behaviors follow.
+Change what you believe about yourself, and the behaviors tend to follow.

 What tiny habits gets right about starting small